wikimedia-gadgets/mock-mediawiki/README.md

 If your tests are in TypeScript, you'll need to additionally have [types-mediawiki](https://github.com/wikimedia-gadgets/types-mediawiki).
 However, note that types-mediawiki covers type definitions for more modules, so TypeScript-based IntelliSense could be somewhat misleading.

-For using mw.storage, you must give JSDOM a URL (for Jest this is done via `testURL` in jest.config.js, for jsdom or jsdom-global, provide `url` param to the constructor).
+For using `mw.storage`, you must give JSDOM a URL (for Jest this is done via `testURL` in jest.config.js, for jsdom or jsdom-global, provide `url` param to the constructor). `mock-mediawiki/with-jsdom` sets this to `https://test.wikipedia.org`.
+If you need it to be something different, consider using jsdom-global or jest instead.

-For using mw.Api to make API calls from JSDOM, ensure that you give JSDOM a URL that is on the same domain as the API URL mw.Api gets either explicitly set via its constructor (`api = new mw.Api({ ajax: { url: '<APIURL>' } })`) or implicitly set through `mw.config.get('wgScriptPath')`.
+For using `mw.Api` to make API calls from JSDOM, ensure that your JSDOM URL (see above) is on the same domain as the API URL mw.Api gets either explicitly set via its constructor (`api = new mw.Api({ ajax: { url: '<APIURL>' } })`) or implicitly set through `mw.config.get('wgScriptPath')`.
+Otherwise, you'd get a CORS error.
+This can also be worked around by using `origin: '*'` in API calls.

+It is possible to use `mw.loader` for loading and executing scripts with `runScripts: 'dangerously'` in the JSDOM config (this is on by default in Jest).
+Do not execute anything from untrusted sources – read more [here](https://github.com/jsdom/jsdom#executing-scripts).

-For mw.language, [convertGrammar specialisations](https://github.com/wikimedia/mediawiki/tree/master/resources/src/mediawiki.language/languages) for non-English languages aren't included (since whether to load them or not depends on the wgUserLanguage).
+For `mw.language`, [convertGrammar specialisations](https://github.com/wikimedia/mediawiki/tree/master/resources/src/mediawiki.language/languages) for non-English languages aren't included (since whether to load them or not depends on the wgUserLanguage).

 Please file an issue if anything doesn't work.